Tata Sons takes over Air India

 On October 8, the salt-to-software conglomerate had won the bid to acquire the debt-ridden national airline for Rs 18,000 crore.

-The Centre on Thursday handed over the debt-ridden Air India to Tata Sons, ANI reported.
+The Centre on Thursday handed over the debt-ridden Air India to Tata Sons.
+On October 8, the salt-to-software conglomerate had won the bid to acquire the airline for Rs 18,000 crore.

+In a statement released on Thursday, the Ministry of Finance said that strategic disinvestment of the airline was complete and the government had received Rs 2,700 from Talace Private Limited, a subsidiary of Tata Sons.

+A debt of Rs 15,300 in Air India and Air India Express, 100% shares of the two entities and 50% shares of the airport service provider Air India SATS have been transferred to the Tata Group, according to the ministry.

 “We are totally delighted that this process is complete and happy to have Air India back in the Tata Group,” the conglomerate’s Chairman N Chandrasekharan told reporters.
-“We look forward to walking with everyone to create a world-class airline.”
+“We look forward to walking with everyone to create a world-class airline.

 Chandrasekharan met Prime Minister Narendra Modi earlier on Thursday.